EliasLMann/Sorting-Algorithm-Analysis/README.md

 ![Handoff_Rev_Graph](https://user-images.githubusercontent.com/70070619/111929846-84e7cf80-8a85-11eb-9fb9-7694ab67efc7.png)
 ![Handoff_Rev_Table](https://user-images.githubusercontent.com/70070619/111929865-8e713780-8a85-11eb-9393-dbed6fe7431a.png)

 While the handoff algorithm is still always faster than the quick sort algorithm, the difference is much less significant.
 This is because reverse sorted order is the worst case time complexity for insertion sort.
+Quick sort also had its fistes sort times for the reverse sorted dataset.
 Nevertheless, the recursive nature of quick sort still causes the difference between the sorting times to increase as dataset size increasees.

 #### Randomly Sorted With 20% Unique Elements
 ![Handoff_20_Graph](https://user-images.githubusercontent.com/70070619/111929882-9df08080-8a85-11eb-8b29-56c3f220c6f0.png)